kartikchincholikar/Badminton-Analysis/README.md

 ![Sample report](<./sample_report.jpg>)

 # Data
-Here is an example rally:
+Here is an example rally :
 > b 7 d 3 a 7b g 3 plafowon

-We can read this as:
+We can read this as :

 b    : position on court\
 7    : position on court ( an overhead has been hit )\